britram/rains-prototype/draft-trammell-rains-protocol.md

 - Context: Additional information about the scope in which an Assertion or Query is valid.
 See {{assertion-context}} and {{query-context}}.
-- Shard: A group of assertions common to a zone and valid at a given point in time, scoped to a lexicographic range of Subject names with in the Zone, for purposes of proving non-existence of an Assertion.
-Shards may be encoded to provide either absolute proof or probabalistic assurance of non-existence.
+- Shard: A group of assertions common to a zone and valid at a given point in time, scoped to a lexicographic range of Subject names within the Zone, for purposes of proving non-existence of an Assertion.
+Shards may be encoded to provide either absolute proof or probabilistic assurance of non-existence.
 See
   {{shards}} and {{p-shards}}.
+- Assertion: A signed statement about the existence or non-existence of a mapping from a Subject name and Context to an Object at a given point in time.
+  It is either a Singular Assertion, Shard, or Zone.
-- RAINS Message: Unit of exchange in the RAINS protocol, containing assertions, shards, zones, queries, and notifications.
+- RAINS Message: Unit of exchange in the RAINS protocol, containing Assertions, Queries, and/or Notifications.
 See {{messages}}.
 - Notification: A RAINS-internal message section carrying information about the operation of the protocol itself.
 See {{notifications}}.
-- Authority Service: A service provided by a RAINS Server for publishing assertions by an authority.
+- Authority Service: A service provided by a RAINS Server for publishing Assertions by an Authority.
 See {{architecture}}.
-- Query Service: A service provided by a RAINS Server for answering queries on behalf of a RAINS Client.
+- Query Service: A service provided by a RAINS Server for answering Queries on behalf of a RAINS Client.
 See {{architecture}}.
-- Intermediary Service: A service provided by a RAINS Server for answering queries and providing temporary storage for assertions on behalf of other RAINS Servers.
+- Intermediary Service: A service provided by a RAINS Server for answering Queries and providing temporary storage for Assertions on behalf of other RAINS Servers.
 See {{architecture}}.
-- RAINS Server: A server that speaks the RAINS Protocol, and provides on or more services on behalf of other RAINS Servers and/or RAINS Clients.
+- RAINS Server: A server that supports the RAINS Protocol, and provides one or more services on behalf of other RAINS Servers and/or RAINS Clients.
 See
   {{architecture}}.
-- RAINS Client: A client that uses the Query Service of one or more RAINS Servers to retrieve assertions on behalf of applications that wish to connect to named services in the Internet.
+- RAINS Client: A client that uses the Query Service of one or more RAINS Servers to retrieve Assertions on behalf of applications that e.g. wish to connect to named services in the Internet.

 # An Ideal Internet Naming Service {#pins}